bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chebyshev.md

 ### Mathematical Profile (Excerpt):
 * Pafnuty was born in Okatovo, a small town in western Russia, south-west of Moscow.
-* Pafnuty Lvovich was born on the small family estate into a upper class family with an impressive history.
 * Let us say a little about life in Russia at the time Pafnuty Lvovich was growing up.
-* Pafnuty Lvovich's early education was at home where both his mother and his cousin Avdotia Kvintillianova Soukhareva were his teachers.
 * Later in life Pafnuty Lvovich would greatly benefit from his fluency in French, for it would make France a natural place to visit, French a natural language in which to communicate mathematics on an international stage, and provide a link with the leading European mathematicians.
-* In 1832, when Pafnuty Lvovich was eleven years old, the family moved to Moscow.
 * Chebyshev was, therefore, well prepared for his study of the mathematical sciences when he entered Moscow University in 1837.
 * The Russian university system that Chebyshev entered had undergone considerable change.
 * At Moscow University the person who was to influence Chebyshev most was Nikolai Dmetrievich Brashman who had been professor of applied mathematics at the university since 1834.